 This is the most likely issue when the air blows hot.
-Low refrigerant is typically caused by a leak; a worn hose or loose connection is often the culprit.
+A leak typically causes low refrigerant; a worn hose or a loose connection is often the culprit.

-You can replenish the system using a recharge kit available at an auto parts store, but there are two downsides to that approach: One, there’s a risk of overcharging the system, which can adversely affect its performance.
+You can replenish the system using a recharge kit available at an auto parts store.
+Still, there are two downsides to that approach: One; there’s a risk of overcharging the system, which can adversely affect its performance.
 Two, you still won’t have found and fixed the leak that caused the problem in the first place.

-If this key component fails, it brings the entire air conditioning system down.
+If this key component fails, the entire air conditioning system is down.
 The compressor could have a bad clutch, which is a less-serious repair.
-In cars with a belt-driven AC unit, the clutch connects the compressor to the pulley that powers the system; it allows you to turn the compressor on and off.
-(If your AC unit is driven by an electric motor, as is the case in some hybrids and all EVs, it won’t have a clutch.)
+In cars with a belt-driven A/C unit, the clutch connects the compressor to the pulley that powers the system; it allows you to turn the compressor on and off.
+(If your A/C unit is driven by an electric motor, as in some hybrids and all EVs, it won’t have a clutch.)
 The problem could be as simple as a blown fuse.

 A pair of pressure switches monitor the refrigerant.
 If the pressure becomes too high or low, it will turn off the compressor for safety reasons, which will cause the system to stop working.

-The component that cools the air conditioning refrigerant sits ahead of the radiator at the front of the vehicle and it can become clogged or suffer damage from debris striking it.
+The component that cools the air conditioning refrigerant sits ahead of the radiator at the front of the vehicle,e and it can become clogged or damaged from debris striking it.
 Age and wear can also cause a condenser to fail.
-A car’s AC condenser will typically need to be replaced after 10 years or so under normal operation.
+A car’s A/C condenser will typically need to be replaced after 10 years or so under regular operation.

 The condenser uses moving air to cool the system’s refrigerant.
-This pretty much takes care of itself when you drive the vehicle at higher speeds, but the condenser needs a fan to function at lower vehicle speeds.
+When driving the vehicle at higher speeds, this takes care of itself, but the condenser needs a fan to function at lower speeds.

 A vehicle’s climate control system relies on numerous sensors to deliver air at the proper temperature.
 Its performance will be compromised if one of these sensors fails.

 A car’s climate control system uses a filter to trap dust, pollen, and particles that might otherwise enter the cabin.
-If the cabin air filter is not changed on a regular basis, it can become clogged and will affect the system’s cooling abilities.
+If the cabin air filter is not changed regularly, it can become clogged and affect the system’s cooling abilities.

-A vehicle’s air conditioning system uses a component called a blend door actuator that channels hot or cold air into the cabin.
-If you set the system for one and wind up getting the other, it could be because the actuator is malfunctioning.
+A vehicle’s air conditioning system uses a blend door actuator that channels hot or cold air into the cabin.
+If you set the system for one and get the other, it could be because the actuator is malfunctioning.

-If the rest of the system checks out, the main control unit (the part in the cabin with the temperature controls) may be at fault, perhaps sending the wrong signal.
-This could result from a problem with the wiring or, in the case of newer vehicles, the electronic signal that links the computerized temperature controls to the mechanical AC components under the hood.
+If the rest of the system checks out, the central control unit (the part in the cabin with the temperature controls) may be at fault, perhaps sending the wrong signal.
+This could result from a problem with the wiring or, in the case of newer vehicles, the electronic signal that links the computerized temperature controls to the mechanical A/C components under the hood.

-Some of the most serious problems can be costly to fix, but this can be money well spent when the temperatures are sizzling.
+Some of the most severe problems can be costly, but this can be money well spent when the temperatures are sizzling.